 AAHOM is also conveniently located only 4 blocks from the Ride’s Blake Transit Center.
 This makes it quite convenient to take the bus to the museum from many areas of town.

 All museum staff and volunteers will wear masks.
-Guests ages 2+ are encouraged to wear masks regardless of vaccination status.
+As of October 1, 2021, all guests ages 2+ are required to wear masks regardless of vaccination status.
 Please maintain a 6′ distance from people not in your household.
+Capacity is limited, so advance registrations are recommended.

 More about STEAM PARK at AAHOM